BlevinsN/home-tracker/README.md

 # home-tracker
-script to search for undervalued homes in my area
+Script to search for undervalued homes in my area
+# Description
+# How to install and run the project
+# How to use the project
+# Credits